adrianniglus/flutter_recruitment_task/README.md

 # ⚡ Flutter Recruitment Task ⚡
 This is my recruitment task.
-I did some changes and added several "real life scenario" development features like flavors, analysis options, build options, TMDB API Key encryption.
+I did some changes and added several "real life scenario" development features like flavors, analysis options, build options, TMDB API Key encryption and fvm support.

 Additionaly I decided to add translations, keyboard hiding and of course our beloved unit tests!